Domestic Violence Lawyer | Serving Miami Beach, FL

 David S. Luber, LL.M.

-The Estate Planning Law Firm, P.A. is experienced handling Child Custody cases in the Miami Beach area.
+The Estate Planning Law Firm, P.A. represents clients in Domestic Violence cases in the Miami Beach, Florida area.

 Affidavit - A sworn written statement made under oath.
 An affidavit is meant to be a supporting document to the court assisting in the verification of certain facts.
 An affidavit may or may not require notarization.